 Internal communication is also of prime importance and will be specifically defined in the Building-Level Emergency Response Plan.
-Depending on the nature of the emergency, some of the communication methods will include telephone, e-mail, District radio system, NOAA weather radio, intercom, local media, emergency alert system, cellular phones, Connect Ed messages, Rockville Centre School District App, and others as deemed necessary.
+Depending on the nature of the emergency, some of the communication methods will include telephone, e-mail, District radio system, NOAA weather radio, intercom, local media, emergency alert system, cellular phones, Connect Ed messages, RVC App, and others as deemed necessary.
+Appropriate notifications and methods will be determined by the District-Wide School Safety Team.